namharuma/Mail2Telegram/readme/README_EN.md

 Mail2Telegram monitors email accounts and forwards new messages to Telegram chats.
 Extended features support extracting email verification codes and sending them to the clipboard.

 >**Note:** Due to Microsoft's changes to the Outlook connection method, users need to configure several settings, making the process quite cumbersome.
 As a result, Outlook email cannot be used in this project.
+You can set up email forwarding to another email address as an alternative.

 ## Quick Start